the-road-to-learn-react/the-road-to-react/manuscript/react-modern/inline-handler.md

 );
 ~~~~~~~

 Using [JavaScript's bind method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind) on a function allows us to bind arguments directly to that function that should be used when executing it.
 The bind method returns a new function with the bound argument attached.
-In contrast, the second and more popular solution is to use a wrapping arrow function, which allows us to sneak in arguments like `item`:
+In contrast, the second and more popular solution is to use a wrapping arrow function which allows us to sneak in arguments like `item`:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~